Welltory/measure-stress-heart-rate-ios/README.md

   <img src="/screens/Frame.png?raw=true" alt="Welltory flow">
 </p>

-This demo app is intended for people who want to integrate with Welltory app to collect stress, energy and other HRV data about their users.
-Demo app shows how your app can work with Welltory app.
-This integration is free and it’s created to help you add value for your users who use Welltory.
+This demo app is intended for people who want to integrate with the Welltory app to collect stress, energy, and other HRV data about their users.
+Demo app shows how your app can work with the Welltory app.
+This integration is free, and it’s created to help you add value for your users who use Welltory.
 [Read more here](#install)

 To become integration partner - [apply here](https://welltory.typeform.com/to/epJ3PR)

 Welltory is an app that measures people’s HRV with just a smartphone camera to calculate their stress and energy levels.
 You can send out users to our app and get them back with measurement results.
-Welltory integration will allow you to collect data of the following parameters:
+Welltory integration will allow you to collect data on the following parameters:

 * Stress (Welltory's proprietary algorithm, trained on millions of measurements)
 * Energy (Welltory's proprietary algorithm, trained on millions of measurements)